cstohlmann/oea-clever-module/README.md

 This data will allow education leaders to see which applications are being used for learning.
 It will contribute to the Digital Learning Insights use case, by allowing the OEA community to combine it with learning outcome data.

+## Module Setup
+1. Import the Clever_main_pipeline template into your Synapse workspace.
+2. Import the [Clever module class notebook]() into your Synapse workspace.
+After ensuring your Synapse workspace contains both the Clever module notebooks (Clever_py and Clever_module_ingestion), trigger the main pipeline.
+Two databases will be created upon the successful trigger: s2_clever and sqls2_clever.
+3. Download the Power BI template file Clever Module Dashboard and connect to your Synapse workspace serverless SQL endpoint.
+You will want to change the dashboard template from Import to a directQuery from the sqls2_clever database.

 ## Problem Statement
 Collecting data related to the digital activity/engagement is crucial to understanding the success and struggle of students.
 As digital learning continues to become more prevalent, understanding the resources that students use is fundamental to better supporting student success, in and out of the classroom.